lvhui465021/pg_repack/README.rst

     :target: https://travis-ci.org/reorg/pg_repack
     :alt: Linux and OSX build status

-pg_repack_ is a PostgreSQL extension which lets you remove bloat from tables and indexes, and optionally restore the physical order of clustered indexes.
+pg_repack_ is a OpenGauss 1.1.0 extension which lets you remove bloat from tables and indexes, and optionally restore the physical order of clustered indexes.
 Unlike CLUSTER_ and `VACUUM FULL`_ it works online, without holding an exclusive lock on the processed tables during processing.